Galepowderdev/Mapping-p-age/README.md

 – Install –

-1)add esx_garbagecrew to your resource maps folder.
+1)add peage_2 to your resource maps folder.

 2)start peage_2 in your server.cfg